Local Number Portability (LNP) Query Service - V10.0

 General maintenance and repair activities are described in the Maintenance and Repair Overview.

 Your bill reflects all applicable rates and charges for LNP Query Service.
-Applicable charges will be billed out of Billing Information - Integrated Access Billing System (IABS).
+Applicable charges will be billed out of Billing Information - Carrier Access Billing System (CABS).

 View CenturyLink courses in the Course Catalog.

 For questions or additional information, contact your CenturyLink Service Manager.
 If you do not know who your CenturyLink Service Manager is, click here for additional information.

 CenturyLink contact information is located in Wholesale Customer Contacts.